Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: The Model

-where $\lambda$ is related to the mean multiplicity per ancestor and $k$ is related to the production dynamics.
-For each event, the Weibull distribution is randomly sampled for $N_{ancestors}$ times to obtain the number of particles produced in that event.
-The process is repeated for various values of $\lambda$, $k$ and the two-component parameter $x$ to simulate an experimental multiplicity (or transverse energy) distribution, which can be compared with measured experimental data.
+where $\lambda$ is related to the mean multiplicity per ancestor and $k$ is related to the dynamics of particle production.
+For each event generated by the Glauber model, the Weibull distribution is randomly sampled $N_{ancestors}$ times to obtain the amplitude of the number of particles produced in that event.
+The process of obtaining the multiplicity (or transverse-energy) distribution is repeated for a large pool of events and for different values of $\lambda$, $k$ and the two-component parameter $x$.
+This is done to simulate an experimental multiplicity (or transverse-energy) distribution, which can be compared with measured experimental data.
+A $\chi$-square minimization method is employed to obtain the best values of free parameters ($\lambda$, $k$ and $x$) for which the simulated distribution has good agreement with the measured one.
+Alternatively, the goodness of the agreement was also cross-checked by obtaining the ratio of measured amplitude to that of the generated one.
+The obtained values of $\lambda$, $k$ and $x$ for different collision systems and energies from the Weibull-Glauber model are tabulated in Table \ref{paraTable}.